feather-design-system/feather-design-system/docs/Components/Radio/README.md

 ## Design

-The radio button design has been kept minimal, while the animation during interaction provides another level of visual interest.
-As the radio button is selected, the inner-circle grows from the center and the radio button may inherit the product color.
+The Radio button design has been kept minimal, while the animation during interaction provides another level of visual interest.
+As the Radio button is selected, the inner-circle grows from the center and the radio button may inherit the product color.
 Radio buttons are closely aligned with Google’s Material Design standards.

 ## Example

 <Radio-Examples />

-## FeatherRadio
+## Radio

-Radio buttons should be used in a [FeatherRadioGroup](#FeatherRadioGroup).
-The radio group will provide a lot more functionality that should be used in a form.
-FeatherRadio is simply a radio button without any functionality that a form will need.
+Radio buttons should be used in a [RadioGroup](#RadioGroup).
+The Radio Group will provide a lot more functionality that should be used in a form.
+Radio is simply a radio button without any functionality that a form will need.

 ### Props